From Rio to Rome, a battle for selfie supremacy | Malay Mail

 “First I take some to see how I look.
 Then I post them on social media for my friends and family,” she said.

-About 9,000 kilometres away, in the heart of Rome, the Trevi Fountain is the must-have selfie spot.
+About 9,000 kilometers away, in the heart of Rome, the Trevi Fountain is the must-have selfie spot.

 Sarah and Fivos, a British couple from Manchester who came to the Eternal City to celebrate their 10th wedding anniversary, were part of the selfie scrum.